Banarasi sari

-A Banarasi sari is a sari made in Varanasi, an ancient city which is also called Benares (Banaras).
+A Banarasi sari is a sari made in Varanasi, an ancient city in the Bhojpur-Purvanchal region, which is also called Benares (Banaras).
 The saris are among the finest saris in India and are known for their gold and silver brocade or zari, fine silk and opulent embroidery.
-The saris are made of finely woven silk and are decorated with intricate design, and, because of these engravings, are relatively heavy.
+The saris are made of finely woven silk and are decorated with intricate designs, and, because of these engravings, are relatively heavy.

-Their special characteristics intricate intertwining floral and foliate motifs, kalga and bel, a string of upright leaves called jhallar at the outer, edge of border is a characteristic of these saris.
+Their special characteristics include intricate intertwining floral and foliate motifs, kalga and bel, a string of upright leaves called jhallar at the outer, edge of border is a characteristic of these saris.
 Other features are gold work, compact weaving, figures with small details, metallic visual effects, pallus, jal (a net like pattern), and mina work.

-The saris are often part of an Indian bride's trousseau.

 Depending on the intricacy of its designs and patterns, a sari can take from 15 days to a month and sometimes up to six months to complete.
-Banarasi saris are mostly worn by Indian women on important occasions such as when attending a wedding and are expected to be complemented by the woman's best jewelry.
+Banarasi saris are mostly worn by Indian women on important occasions such as when attending a wedding and are expected to be complemented by the woman's best jewellery.

 History

-Ralph Fitch (1583–91) describes Banaras as a thriving sector of the cotton textile industry.
+Ralph Fitch (1583–1591) describes Banaras as a thriving sector of the cotton textile industry.
 The earliest mention of the brocade and Zari textiles of Banaras is found in the 19th century.
 With the migration of silk weavers from Gujarat during the famine of 1603, it is likely that silk brocade weaving started in Banaras in the seventeenth century and developed in excellence during the 18th and 19th century.
-During the Mughal period, around 14th century, weaving of brocades with intricate designs using gold and silver threads became the specialty of Banaras.
+During the Mughal period, around the 14th century, weaving of brocades with intricate designs using gold and silver threads became the specialty of Banaras.

+Among the many artisan families were Persian-origin weavers who initially settled in Gujarat and later migrated to Banaras between the 15th and 17th centuries.
+One such descendant was Jokhan, a Julaha weaver from Harsos village in the late 19th century.
+His modern-day descendant, Alkama Ansari, continues to represent the original handloom weavers of Banarasi sarees and works to preserve their heritage under the name Bansari Silk by Original Weavers under Alkama Group.